radiantearth/stac-spec/extensions/README.md

 the data.
 Most tend to be about describing a particular domain or type of data, but some imply functionality.

-Extensions should include narrative explaining the fields, a comprehensive example, and a JSON-Schema to validate compliance.
+Extensions should include a JSON Schema precisely describing the structure, a natural language description of the fields, and thorough examples.
 Any data provider can create a proprietary extension, and when providers work together to share fields between them they can create a shared extension and include it in the STAC repository.